Architect Design Prototype Model

-US-headquartered, public-listed equity REIT portfolios included more than 580,000 properties at year-end 2023.
+US-headquartered, public-listed equity real estate investment trust portfolios included nearly 570,000 properties at year-end 2024.

-Billions of dollars; thousands of full-time equivalent employees
+Billions of dollars, thousands of full-time equivalent employees

 Direct